Updated on September 29th, 2022 by Nate Parsh

 Polyester resins are designed with either hydroxyl or carboxyl functionality and combine with various curatives to form durable, attractive, environmentally friendly powder coatings.
 The company’s RUCOTE resins can enhance the quality, performance, and visual appeal of finishes on a wide variety of products.

-Phthalic anhydride is an important part of Stepan’s Polymers division.
-In addition to being used in many of its polyester polyol chemistry, phthalic anhydride is a key raw material for plasticizers and unsaturated polyester resins.
+Phthalic anhydride is an important part of Stepan’s polymers division.
+In addition to being used in polyester polyol chemistry, phthalic anhydride is a key raw material for plasticizers and unsaturated polyester resins.

-Stepan reported second quarter earnings on July 28th, 2021, with results coming in better than expected on both the top and bottom lines.
-Net income came to $43.3 million, or $1.85 per share, which are both records.
-Both are up from $35.7 million and $1.54 per share, respectively, in the year–ago period.
-On an adjusted basis, net income was $42.2 million, or $1.81 per share.
+Stepan reported second-quarter earnings on July 27th, 2022, with results coming in better than expected on both the top and bottom lines.
+Net income came to $52.1 million, or $2.26 per share, which are both records.
+Both are up from $43.3 million and $1.85 per share, respectively, in the year–ago period.
+On an adjusted basis, net income was $53.0 million, or $2.30 per share.

-Surfactant sales volume was down –6% but that was more than offset by improved margins, as well as mix.
-Polymer operating income was $23 million, up from $15.5 million in the same period last year.
-The gain was due to a 44% increase in volumes.
-Global rigid polyol volume was 41% higher year–over–year, mostly due to an acquisition.
-Organic growth was still strong at 7%.
+Polymer operating income was a record $33.9 million, up from $23 million in the same period last year.
+The gain was due to a 2% increase in volumes, an improved product mix, and margin recovery.
+Global rigid polyol volume was 5% higher year–over–year, due to strength in North America.

 The company’s stated growth strategy includes R&D that develops a continuous stream of value-added applications, developing new processes for current products as well as refining existing processes.
 It also makes targeted acquisitions from time to time when appropriate, picking up manufacturing capacity or some other strategic advantage from its acquisitions.